Git-Patchwork integration tool

 The project name or list-id.
 This will appear in the URL when using the web UI:

-You also require authentication - you can use either API tokens or a username/password combination:
+For read-write access, you also need authentication - you can use either API tokens or a username/password combination:

 You can set these settings using the git config command.
 This should be done in the repo in which you intend to apply patches.
 For example, to configure the Patchwork project, run: